Lake Zürich by Steamer

-My suggestion: Take the 9:30 a.m.
-Zmorgeschiff, or "Breakfast Ship," from Zürich to Rapperswil.
+Take the 9:30 a.m.
+"Smorge-Schiff" or "Breakfast Ship" from Zürich to Rapperswil.
 (The boat operates daily from June through September; early and late in the season, it sails only on Sundays.)

 After arriving in Rapperswil at 11:13 a.m., spend the rest of your day there and head back to the city on the Rapperswil-Meilen-Zürich railroad line.
-Trains leave Rapperswil at 3 and 33 minutes past the hour until 11:33 p.m., arriving at the Zürich Stadelhofen railroad station 42 minutes later and at Zürich Hauptbahnhof (the main railroad station) 3 minutes after that.
+Trains leave Rapperswil twice an hour, arriving at the Zürich Stadelhofen railroad station 35 minutes later and at Zürich Hauptbahnhof (the main railroad station) 3 minutes after that.

-If you'd rather travel both ways by steamer, you can buy a "Grosse Zürichsee-Rundfahrten" ticket.
-The boat leaves Rapperswil at 11:25 a.m., arriving in Zürich at 1:15 p.m.
+If you'd rather travel both ways by steamer, you can buy a roundtrip ticket.
+(See next section.)

 Copyright © 1996-2014 Durant Imboden and Cheryl Imboden.
 All rights reserved.